 Julianne D’esterre Roberts of Trinity College, Dublin, Ireland is using EWB data for her study, entitled Elephants in the City: An Investigation on the University of Zip’s Law to advance research on the ecology of wildlife in the Okavango Delta, Botswana, with a view to determine whether Zipf’s Law holds for elephant herd size distribution in the wild.

 Rachel DeMotts is a Mellon Assistant Professor of Global Environmental Politics at the University of Puget Sound in Washington, USA.
 Partnering with EWB, she investigated two projects, first, a gendered view of community-based conservation in Botswana and Namibia, particularly on the basket weaving industry.
 And secondly, conducting participatory research in Kazangula village to better understand the changing interactions between people and elephants.

 Virginia Pearson was a Guest Researcher at the Department of Molecular Biology, Princeton University, Princeton, N.J. and Research Liaison for the National Geographic Society, Washington, D.C.
 EWB is a collaborative partner on Virginia’s ongoing research using genomic analyses to ensure sustainability of global elephant populations, by supporting her work on the origin and current status of EEHV herpes virus strands in African elephant populations.

-Anna Songhurst completed her Phd at the University of London with EWB’s support and guidance on her research on the “Competition between people and elephants in the Okavango panhandle, Botswana”
+Anna Songhurst completed her Phd at the University of London with EWB’s support conducting aerial surveys and guidance on her research on the “Competition between people and elephants in the Okavango panhandle, Botswana.”

-Hilary Clarke completed her Msc in 2013 at the University of Leeds, UK, using EWB satellite telemetry data to examine Seasonal movement patterns and home ranges of elephants in northern Botswana.
+Hilary Clarke completed her Msc at the University of Leeds, UK, using EWB satellite telemetry data to examine Seasonal movement patterns and home ranges of elephants in northern Botswana.